chancesmith/Beginners-Coding-Workshop/stage-0.md

 ## What makes up a website?
 Bring on the languages of the Internet!

+There will be two files of HTML and CSS to build a website.

 ### HTML - Hypertext Markup Language
 [![HTML example](./assets/images/stage-0-html-structure.png)](./assets/coding-examples/stage-0-html-structure.html)